aleksandromilenkov/3D_Portfolio/README.md

-This is Mine React.js Portfolio with 3D objects made using Three.js
+This is My React.js Portfolio with 3D objects made using Three.js
 You can check it here: https://aleksandromilenkov.netlify.app/